PRESENT THE

 International Submissions

-We welcome entries from all countries and can accept PAL format DVDs.
-Please either pay through withoutabox or use an international money order for your submission fee and make sure your film is either dubbed in English or contains English subtitles.
+We welcome entries from all countries.
+Be sure your film is either dubbed in English or contains English subtitles.

 Re-submitting Previously Submitted Films

-If you sent in a film last year and it was rejected, there is no point in sending in the same version of the same film.
+If you sent in a film during a previous year and it was rejected, there is no point in sending in the same version of the same film.
 However, most films were rejected due to pacing, so if you did some significant editing on your film and feel it flows a lot better, feel free to resubmit.

 Submission Tips